 Hence “Long Steps”.

-To sail along the coast of New Zealand is a real adventure, there are wonderful harbours, tiny sheltered coves, rivermouths and amazing beaches to explore.
+To sail along the coast of New Zealand is a real adventure, there are wonderful harbours, tiny, sheltered coves, river mouths and amazing beaches to explore.
 There are though stretches where there are cliffs and reefs, where a haven from foul weather may be long way off, and any boat venturing along there needs to have both a cautious skipper and the ability to cope with seriously bad weather.

 Other considerations are that the boat should be fast.
-Not blazingly fast as in a racing boat but the difference between a conventional sailing dayboat which will average 3.5 knots over a days sailing and one that will average 5 knots is going to make close to two hours difference when covering a 35 mile days distance.
-A boat that will maintain a good speed on all points of sail and in a wide range of conditions without stressing the crew is very desisrable when covering long distances day after day.
+Not blazingly fast as in a racing boat but the difference between a conventional sailing dayboat which will average 3.5 knots over a days sailing and one that will average 5 knots is going to make close to two hours difference when covering a 35-mile days distance.
+A boat that will maintain a good speed on all points of sail and in a wide range of conditions without stressing the crew is very desirable when covering long distances day after day.

 By not stressing the crew, I mean that it should offer some protection from wind and spray, several comfortable seating positions, a place where the boat can be helmed standing up, and she should have a comfortable motion in a seaway.

 Further on the stress and fatigue issue, the force needed to adjust the sails sheets should be low, the helm should be light, the boat should track easily and be able to hold a course without the skipper at the helm.